Tyrrrz/CliFx/Readme.md

 ### Reporting errors

-Commands in **CliFx** do not directly return exit codes, but can instead communicate execution errors by throwing `CommandException`.
+Commands in **CliFx** do not directly return exit codes, but instead communicate execution errors via `CommandException`.
-This special exception can be used to print an error message to the console, return a specific exit code, and also optionally show help text for the current command:
+This special exception type can be used to print an error message to the console, return a specific exit code, and also optionally show help text for the current command:

 ```csharp
 [Command]